University Gastroenterology offers a variety of on-site procedures. Please select a procedure to learn more.

 Endoscopic ultrasonography, or EUS, is used to examine the upper or lower part of the gastrointestinal tract.
 The upper GI tract includes the esophagus, stomach, and first part of the small intestine, called the duodenum; the lower GI tract includes the colon, anus, and rectum.
 EUS can also be used to examine other internal organs, such as the pancreas and gallbladder.

-EUS involves the use of an endoscope or colonoscope (a long, thin, flexible tubes with a light and camera at the end) to help guide the scope throughout the duration of the procedure.
+EUS involves the use of an endoscope or colonoscope (a long, thin, flexible tube with a light and camera at the end) to help guide the scope throughout the duration of the procedure.
 However, these scopes are different than those used in colonoscopy and ERCP: they emit sound waves that create visual images of the digestive tract that a normal endoscope cannot detect.

 Flexible sigmoidoscopy is a procedure that allows the physician to examine the inside of the bottom part of the large intestine.
 The colon, also known as the large bowel, is the last portion of your gastrointestinal tract.
 A flexible sigmoidoscopy is a procedure designed to view the lower section of the colon, the sigmoid, the rectum, and the anus.

 Upper GI Endoscopy

 An Upper Endoscopy is a procedure that uses a small, flexible tube with a light and a camera on the end to look into the esophagus, stomach, and duodenum (the first part of the small intestine).
 It can also be used to take tissue from the body for testing or to take color photographs of the inside of the body.

 Capsule Endoscopy is a test that lets your doctor examine the lining of the middle part of your gastrointestinal tract, which includes the three portions of the small intestine (duodenum, jejunum, ileum).
 Your doctor will give you a pill sized video camera for you to swallow.
 This camera has its own light source and takes pictures of your small intestine as it passes through.
 These pictures are sent to a small recording device you have to wear on your body or stored in the capsule itself.